To define the academic rules of the Lebanese American University (LAU) and to state the procedures involved in the implementation of these rules.

 F. Withdrawal from Courses

-Students wishing to withdraw after the Drop & Add/Late Registration period from one or more courses must follow the withdrawal procedure set by the Registrar’s Office.
+Students wishing to withdraw after the Drop & Add/Late Registration period from one or more courses must follow the withdrawal procedure and deadline set by the Registrar’s Office.

 Students withdrawing from courses within the specified deadline for each course, will receive a WI, WP or WF depending on the time of withdrawal as indicated in the section on Scholastic Standing – Part A.